spiffe/go-spiffe/examples/svid-grpc-client/README.md

 ```

 ## Running
-This example assumes there are a SPIRE server and agent up and running with a Unix workload attestor configured.
-The trust domain is `example.org` and the agent SPIFFE ID is `spiffe://example.org/host`.
+This example assumes the following preconditions:
+- There are a SPIRE server and agent up and running.
+- There is a Unix workload attestor configured.
+- The trust domain is `example.org`
+- The agent SPIFFE ID is `spiffe://example.org/host`.
+- There is a `svid-grpc-client` user in the system.

 ### 1. Create the registration entry
 Create a registration entry for the svid-grpc-client workload: